GuanceCloud/datakit/internal/export/doc/en/datakit-conf.md

     ```toml
     [io]
-      feed_chan_size  = 4096  # length of data processing queue (a job typically has multiple points)
+      feed_chan_size  = 1     # length of compact queue
-      max_cache_count = 512   # data bulk sending points, beyond which sending is triggered in the cache
+      max_cache_count = 1000  # data bulk sending points, beyond which sending is triggered in the cache
       flush_interval  = "10s" # threshold for sending data at least once every 10s
-      flush_workers   = 8     # upload workers, default CPU-core * 2 + 1
+      flush_workers   = 0     # upload workers, default is the limited CPU-core * 2
     ```

     See [corresponding description in k8s](datakit-daemonset-deploy.md#env-io) for blocking mode